What is an Interspecies Council?

 “The shift we are making is from seeing nature as separate from human beings, to seeing that non-humans and humans are all a part of nature.
 It takes a leap of imagination, but many of the participants reflected that once they made the jump, it became quite easy, and they discovered a whole different perspective.
 By using radical imagination, we can start to bring a voice of non-human species into our meetings, boards, and design processes.”

-A Case Study: The River Roding Interspecies Council
+2023: The River Roding Interspecies Council

 24 participants were brought together, including stakeholders with a professional or community interest in the local area, to consider the more-than-human perspectives.
 This translates as imagining and empathising with the needs of some of the species living in and around the river Roding.
 Each participant was given a different animal, or part of the natural world to represent in discussions.